gallenc/opennms-integrations-play/iptablesexample1/example1/README.md

 ```
 ## create a test container to test nftables

+These steps could be moved into a docker-compose file but I am keeping this simple so that you could do it on a server.

 using docker to create and log into a small centos systemd container
 ```